VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   # series_limit: ...

   # no_stale_markers allows disabling staleness tracking.
-  # By default staleness tracking is enabled for all the discovered scrape targets.
+  # By default, staleness tracking is enabled for all the discovered scrape targets.
   # See https://docs.victoriametrics.com/vmagent.html#prometheus-staleness-markers
   # no_stale_markers: <boolean>